Meet Our Team

 John Caridi, MD

-Dr. Caridi’s broad experience gives Dr. Caridi a unique expertise in treating patients who are affected by a wide variety of disease of the spinal column and the central nervous system.
+Dr. Caridi’s broad experience gives him a particular expertise in treating patients who are affected by a wide variety of disease of the spinal column and the central nervous system.

 Tanvir Choudhri, MD